zeeshanali1009/Web-Development-Bootcamp-Learning-Stage-/README.md

 11. Bootstrap
     .Bootstrap Intro
     .Bootstrap Components

+    Some revisions are made after a long gap and tried to revise all the information being studied.
     .Tindog Startup Website
-12. Capstone Project (Introduction to me)
+13. Capstone Project (Introduction to me)